jsq081/my-project/docs/index.md

 After "Start", timmer will countdown, defult setting is 10s, developers are able to change the countdown timmer.
 When times up, quiz game will end nomatter if user finish the game_quiz or not
 ![Timmer](img/Timmer.png)

+After select answer button, the correct answer will display in green, wrong answer will display in red
 ![RightOrWrong](img/RightOrWrong.png)